Son of God (film)

 Son of God is a 2014 American epic biblical film directed by Christopher Spencer, and produced by Mark Burnett and Roma Downey.
 The film retells the life of Jesus Christ and is an adaptation of the miniseries The Bible, which aired in March 2013 on the History channel, and immediately following the movie begins another TV series called A.D.
 The Bible Continues.
 The film stars Diogo Morgado, Greg Hicks, Adrian Schiller, Darwin Shaw, Sebastian Knapp, Joe Wredden, Simon Kunz, Paul Marc Davis, Matthew Gravelle, Amber Rose Revah, and Roma Downey.

 The film was released in the United States and Canada on February 28, 2014.
-The film received positive reviews from Christian publications but generally negative reviews from mainstream critics, who called it "too dull".
-Despite this, the film was a box office success, grossing $70 million against a budget of $22 million, making it the seventh-highest grossing Christian film of all time.
+The film received negative reviews from critics and grossed $70 million against a budget of $22 million.